Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-Cambridge will support schools in administration zone 3 by offering 9-1 graded IGCSEs in our most popular subjects.
+Cambridge will support schools in administration zone 3 by offering 9-1 Cambridge graded IGCSEs in our most popular subjects.
 Schools will be able to retain A*-G or move to 9-1 grading.
-The syllabuses will be distinguished from each other by their syllabus codes.
-Although they are separate qualifications, the syllabus content and the method of assessment will be the same in each syllabus.
+The syllabuses are distinguished from each other by their syllabus codes.
+Although they are separate qualifications, the syllabus content and the method of assessment are the same in each syllabus.

-Whichever grading scale schools choose to offer, universities have informed us that they are committed to maintaining consistent entry requirements and that students with A*-G graded IGCSEs will not be disadvantaged.
+Whichever grading scale schools choose to offer, universities have informed us that they are committed to maintaining consistent entry requirements and students will be treated equally, whether they have 9-1 or A*-G grades.

 How will grading work for 9-1 Cambridge IGCSE?